Kim A. Brillante Knight, Ph.D.

 “A Media Ecological Approach to the Digital Humanities.”
 Invited talk in Distinguished Visiting Speakers Series.
 California State University, Northridge.
 November 2011.

 “Infection Blocked!
 Deterritorializing the Viral.”
-Accepted to MLA 2017.
+MLA 2017.
 Modern Language Association.
 January 2017.

 “Radicalizing Curriculum and Decolonizing the Canon.”
 Roundtable participant.
 NWSA16.
 National Women’s Studies Association.
 November 2016.